 ELITE TIER RANKS

-Beta: Very good; nothing particularly ground-breaking, but still very competent.
+Beta: Very good.
+Nothing ground-breaking, but very competent.
 Solid 8/10.

 UPPER MID-TIER RANKS

-A-: Pretty good; there is definitely something to it, even if it’s not fully exploited.
+A-: Pretty good.
+There is something to it, even if it’s not fully exploited.
 Low 7/10.

-B+: Somewhat good; it’s second-rate, but it shows signs of something more.
+B+: Somewhat good.
+Second-rate, but with signs of something more.
 High 6/10.

-B: Solid; it doesn’t amaze, but its flaws don’t quite spoil the experience.
+B: Solid.
+Its flaws don’t quite spoil the experience.
 Solid 6/10.

 LOWER MID-TIER RANKS

 C: Purely average.
 Neither the good or bad aspects outweigh each other.
 Solid 5/10.

 D+: Mediocre.
 A few redeeming aspects barely salvage it.
 4/10.